mflannery/gluster-test-drive-3.3/docs/gluster-module-7.md

 Brick rhgs1:/rhgs/brick_xvdc/repvol         49152     0          Y       20492
 Brick rhgs2:/rhgs/brick_xvdc/repvol         49152     0          Y       14846
 Self-heal Daemon on localhost               N/A       N/A        Y       20512
-Self-heal Daemon on rhgs3                   N/A       N/A        Y       12533
 Self-heal Daemon on rhgs2                   N/A       N/A        Y       14866

  Task Status of Volume repvol